-Although public-facing services are currently suspended at HPEPH offices, residential well water test bottles can be dropped off for testing at one of locations listed in Public Water Sample Bottle Drop-off Locations document.
+Although public-facing services are currently being offered by apopintment only at HPEPH offices, residential well water test bottles can be dropped off for testing at one of locations listed in Public Water Sample Bottle Drop-off Locations document.

 Many residents rely on drilled, dug, or bored wells to supply water for drinking and other household uses.
 Groundwater is a shared resource that crosses property lines, and contamination from one well can put other wells at risk.
 To protect yourself and others, be sure to test your well water for bacterial contamination.